TRZLedgerFoundation/trezoa-validator-client-ids/README.md

 ## Overview

-The Solana gossip protocol requires each validator client to report a unique client identifier.
-These identifiers are used in gossip contact info messages to distinguish between different validator client implementations.
+The Solana gossip protocol allows each validator client to report a unique client identifier.
+The client identifier is used in gossip contact info messages to distinguish between different validator client implementations.

 A client identifier is a **16-bit, little endian unsigned integer** (range: 0-65535).
 All Solana validator clients must implement the same set of identifiers as defined in [client-ids.csv](client-ids.csv).